Vipon/win-argp/README.md

 portable to Windows operation system.

 * getopt - sources taken from FreeBSD
-* argp - sources taken from gnulib
+* argp - sources taken from argp-standalone project

 ## Configure and Build
 ### Build with Visual Studio